dbierer/php-class-notes/php-i-oct-2023.md

 Last: http://localhost:8881/#/5/17

 ## TODO
+* Q: Example of pagination
+* A: Take from the WordPress Plugin course

 * Q: Do you have a reference to PHP 7 to 8 code converter?
 * A: See: https://github.com/dbierer/PHP-8-Programming-Tips-Tricks-and-Best-Practices/tree/main/ch11
 * A: Also: check to see if packagist.org has tools already available